Primatial Cathedral of Bogotá: Chapel VIII: Chapel of San Juan Nepomuceno

 Formerly called the Chapel of the Virgin of Perpetual Help (also called the Holy Trinity), today it is known as the Chapel of John of Nepomuk, and was built in 1630.

 It has a Doric altar surrounded by a grille, a statue of Our Lady in a niche and four lateral paintings.
 It has a painting of Saint Francis Borgia, the work of Gregorio Vásquez de Arce y Ceballos.

 Chapel IX: Chapel of la Inmaculada Concepción

 This chapel is adorned with a half-round arch and a masonry altar.
-It contains a statue of the Immaculate Conception, patron saint of the city of Bogotá, bearing the first title of the Bogotá Metropolitan Cathedral Basilica, installed in the central niche in 1904, and a statue over the tomb of Archbishop Bernardo Herrera Restrepo on the western wall, a work by the artist Gustavo Arcila Uribe.
+It contains a statue of the Immaculate Conception, patroness saint of the city of Bogotá, bearing the first title of the Bogotá Metropolitan Cathedral Basilica, installed in the central niche in 1904, and a statue over the tomb of Archbishop Bernardo Herrera Restrepo on the western wall, a work by the artist Gustavo Arcila Uribe.